alexa/alexa-auto-sdk/builder/README.md

 The **Alexa Auto SDK Builder** is based on [OpenEmbedded](https://www.openembedded.org/) that provides a simple way to cross compile all the Alexa Auto SDK software components for various target platforms.
 Recommended for developers who wants to use platforms such as **Android** and **QNX**.

+For target platforms already based on OpenEmbedded infrastructure, such as [Yocto/Poky](https://www.yoctoproject.org/), you can use OE generated SDK or alternatively you may use `meta-aac` layer to build and install Alexa Auto SDK into your system.
+See [Alexa Auto SDK OE layer](#meta-aac) below for `meta-aac` layer usage.

 ## Quick Start

 Run the build process as follows (where `AAC_SDK_HOME` is the location you've installed the AAC SDK.):